 4. Networking is the key to success

 As with all jobs, who you know can make all the difference in finding and landing a new job.
 Start networking as soon as possible with your colleagues and members of your professional organizations.
-You can also look to past teachers and professors, and anyone you may know in higher education.
+You can also look to past teachers and professors and anyone you may know in higher education.

 Make a LinkedIn profile and use this social network to help you find connections and research job opportunities.

-Equipping yourself properly with targeted job search documents including a targeted cover letter when attempting to make a career transition to higher education will save hours of frustration.
+Equipping yourself properly with targeted job search documents, including a targeted cover letter when attempting to make a career transition to higher education, will save hours of frustration.

-Colleges are looking for subject experts, experienced educators, and those with expertise in teaching and training adult learners.
+Colleges are looking for subject experts, experienced educators, and expertise in teaching and training adult learners.
 When targeting your job search, keep these aspects in mind to ensure a successful career transition to higher education.